Are you thinking of quitting your full-time job to become a freelancer?

-The shift to freelancing
+The Shift to Freelancing

 When you’re a freelancer, you’re more of a self-employed business rather than an employee.
 You’re not particularly bound to a single client only.
-In terms of work, you can diversify and do whatever you deem is profitable.
+In terms of work, you can diversify and do whatever you deem profitable.

 Before I resigned, I was already doing a bit of freelancing work.
 I was still a virtual assistant then doing basic admin and writing tasks for different clients.
 My hourly rate was low but it was already big compared to local standards.

 Further reading: Becoming a virtual assistant is a good way to start your freelance career.
 Take it from me — it’s certainly possible to become a virtual assistant even without experience.
 Check out the article to learn more.

 That was why I wasn’t afraid of pay cuts due to absences (I always asked permission when I needed to take the day off).
 Regularization came in a bit late so I didn’t have any of the paid leaves.

 But a day’s worth of salary can easily be covered by my freelance work in one to two hours.
 This gap is one of the things that gave me the confidence to resign and start freelancing full-time.